-1. PoliciesTable 2 will be directed towards locations having greater amenities or services, including sites in proximity to: - a.
+1. Higher density residential development as described in Table 2 will be directed towards locations having greater amenities or services, including sites in proximity to: - a.
 Commercial designations; - b.
 Open Space; and, - c.
 Arterial or Collector roads.
 2. High-density development will only be permitted where: - a.
 The development is compatible with surrounding uses; - b.
 Sewer and water infrastructure have adequate capacity to service higher density development; and, - c.
 The surrounding transportation network can accommodate projected increases in traffic volume.